KaiserMighty/tholOS/README.md

     * Reads disk using BIOS interrupts (`INT 13h`)
     * Initial support for FAT12 filesystem

-Note: Not all of these features may be complete at present time, but all above mentioned features are planned.

 # Complilation
 Compiling the OS requires a good chunk of prerequisite packages.
 I developed this in Linux, within the WSL2 environment (in whatever distro WSL comes with, probably some flavor of Ubuntu).